ETIAS vs Schengen Visa

 | Interview | Rarely required | Usually required |

-| Documents | Passport only | Extensive (flights, hotel, bank, etc.) |
+| Documents | Passport only | Extensive (flights, hotel, bank, and more) |

 | Validity | 3 years | Varies (often single trip) |